Shoulder pain is a very common presentation. The first important differential is to work out where the pain is arising from:

 In reality, many patients heal with rest, analgesia and physiotherapy, and those who don’t usually undergo USS +/- corticosteroid injections.
 If symptoms still do not resolve then patients should be referred as an outpatient for an orthopaedic assessment.

 Injections may still often be performed without USS guidance, although this is likely to become less and less common in the coming years due to the increased accuracy (and thus likely increased efficacy) of USS guided injections.

-Physiotherapy programs usually involve strengthening of the rotate cuff, and stabilising of the scapula.
+Physiotherapy programs usually involve strengthening of the rotator cuff, and stabilising of the scapula.

 Referral to orthopaedics should be considered in long term pain.
 Surgery may involve:

 - Widening of the subacromial space by dividing the coracoacromial ligament (often this is thickened and contributing to the problem)

 - Repair of rotator cuff tear – can useful even in elderly patients with a long history

 Calcific tendonitis is a term used to describe calcification of the supraspinatus tendon, which typically causes an acute onset, severe impingement syndrome.
 It may respond well to early corticosteroid injection, but often causing a more severe and longer term pain than non-calcified cases.
 Usually settled with other non-surgical interventions.

 Common in adults, and also seen in children.
 One study in the USA of college level swimmers showed about 50% of them had suffered at some point.

 It is a variation of impingement syndrome, whereby, through thousands of repeated shoulder abductions, the supraspinatus tendon is repeatedly compressed.